 How to Write an RFP for Consulting Services: 7 Tips

-When writing and RFP for consulting services, follow these seven tips:
+- When creating an RFP for consulting services, keep these seven key tips in mind for success.

 1. Provide Background Information

 Before you define what your consultant will be doing, set the stage for them first.
 Give them information about who they are working for.
-Set your consultants up for success by providing context.
-You should outline details about who you are as a company and how you define success.
+Set your consultants up for success by providing context, including details about your company and how you define success.

 Example: Meows-a-Lot, Inc. is a video software company specializing in creating cat videos for aspiring cat influencers.